 The opportunity for a face to face meeting or interview should be offered to the member of the public to clarify information and offer advice, if needed.

 Some people may prefer not to give their name to MASH, or they may disclose their identity but not wish for it to be revealed to the parent/s of the child concerned.
-Wherever possible, professionals should respect the referrer's request for anonymity.
-However professionals should not give referrers any guarantees of confidentiality, as there are certain limited circumstances in which the identity of a referrer may have to be given (e.g. the court arena).
+Wherever possible, practitioners should respect a referrer's request for anonymity.
+However absolute anonymity cannot be guaranteed, as there are certain limited circumstances in which the identity of a referrer may have to be given (e.g. the court arena).
 Consideration for the referrer's safety may be an issue in some cases.

 12. Non-Recent (Historical) Abuse